shashankbafna/cowin-vaccination-book-slot/README.md

 It checks for preferences such as vaccine type, state, pincode, district, paid/free & whether to auto-book the slot or not.
 Once slot is found, it tries booking it by randomly selecting the slot & resolving the captcha.

+**DISCLAIMER:
-**DISCLAIMER: USE IT AT YOUR OWN RISK.
-This is a make-shift automation for booking the slot which was not possible due the availability of vaccines vs count of people ratio.**
+USE IT AT YOUR OWN RISK.**
+-  This is a make-shift automation for booking the slot which was not possible due the availability of vaccines vs count of people ratio.
+-  I am not a developer but an engineer/ Script writer.
+Consider this before making any comments or giving any advices.
+-  Feel free to give suggestions & copy & enhance the code. lastly, goes without saying:
+**once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
+For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do.**

 Special thanks to:
 1) pallupz: https://github.com/pallupz/covid-vaccine-booking/